dlab-berkeley/dlab-berkeley.github.io/about.md

 community engagement - please roll up your sleeves and contribute!

-Assuming you have ruby installed (you should already have this on OS X 10.9+ and most recent linux distros):
+Assuming you have ruby installed (you should already have this on OS X 10.9+ and most recent linux distros). *If you want to push directly to the live site (and have permission)*:

     $ git clone https://github.com/dlab-berkeley/dlab-berkeley.github.io

+Otherwise, make a clone and do:

+    $ git clone https://github.com/*<your clone location>*/dlab-berkeley.github.io
     $ gem install github-pages
     $ cd dlab-berkeley.github.io
     $ jekyll serve